It’s time to start getting ready for a new homeschool year – which means it’s time to unwrap your brand new, crisp, clean planner!

 Who said report cards can’t be both useful and beautiful?
 In our local community, we can use report cards to reward students with free pizza, ice cream, or bowling.
 Report cards can also be great to show off to grandparents or other family members.

-At the back of your Well Planned Day, you’ll find four tear-out report cards ready to fill out and hand out.
+At the back of your Well Planned Day, you’ll find four tear-out report cards ready to fill out, fold into beautiful cards, and hand out.
 Find space for recording grades, attendance, literature completed, and enrichment activities enjoyed throughout both semesters.
 On the back, write your comments about each semester to encourage your child to see progress made throughout the year.